boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Anyway in terms of space we have a reasonable winner.
 But how feasible is it to do an & operation on 200 million slices in memory?
 I am about to assume that we don't implement any of the memory lookup savings that bitfunnel does, but it gives a nice idea of the sort of performance we can expect.
 Besides at this point after reviewing how bitfunnel worked I just itching to write a version of it.
 After all there is only so many papers you can read about something before wanting to do it.

+Slight tangent.

+While I have understood the purpose of a bloom filter (and some of its uses) I have never actually implemented one myself.
+Turns out it was easier than I thought.
+Assuming you have some hash function that works on your string in JavaScript the following is all you need.

+{{<highlight javascript>}}
+// start out filter out with 16 0's indicating its empty
+// note that this is wasteful because we are using numbers
+// ideally you would use boolean or bits to reduce the space
+// and using bits allows you to do all sorts of interesting things... var bloom = [0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0];

+// add some words to the filter using a single hash
+// we use % to convert our 32 bit number into one of 16 values
+// for the length of our bloom filter
+// assumes we added hashCode to string which returns a number bloom["something".hashCode() % bloom.length] = 1;
+bloom["another".hashCode() % bloom.length] = 1;

+// lets check if not-in is in the filter if (bloom["not-in".hashCode() % bloom.length] == 1) {
+    console.log("not-in may be in set...");
+} else {
+    console.log("not-in is not in set");
+}
+{{</highlight>}}

+This is useful because at some point I am going to have to implement this myself.
+Why?
+Well for the search index to work we need to be able to logical AND against the bits.
+While we can simulate a lot of this its not ideal.

-So lets write a simulation.
-I chose to make the filter be only 512 bits because thats easy to represent with a single 64 bit int.
+Right with that tangent over.
+Lets write a simulation.
+I chose to make the filter be only 64 bits because thats easy to represent with a single 64 bit int.
+Probably not very useful for most things but easy to code.

 {{<highlight go>}}
 // setup 200 million 512 bit (64 byte) ints to represent each document with a bloom filter